bumbu/bumbu.github.io/_posts/2016-11-14-creating-a-custom-data-dashboard-for-tracking-progress.md

 author: bumbu
 layout: post
 permalink: /creating-a-custom-data-dashboard-for-tracking-progress/
-previewTitle: "Progress Tracker Custom Dashboard"
+previewTitle: "Custom Progress Tracker Dashboard"
+previewDescription: "Transforming Google Spreadsheets into beautiful data"
-previewThumbnail: /assets/images/2016/11/progress-graph--thumbnail.png
+previewThumbnail: /assets/images/portofolio/progression-dashboard.jpg
+previewType: browser
+previewColor: "#7698c1"
 categories: blog portofolio
 ---
 Say you want to build a number (say 200) of paper-planes in 3 months.
 Or you want to watch 200 movies.
 Or you want to solve 200 coding challenges.
 It is easy to think of that, but it's quite challenging to stay on track.